-If you’re weighing up whether to buy a house or a condo in NYC (and by a house we also mean a townhouse as well as a single family) property taxes will weigh heavily in your decision making.
+If you’re weighing up whether to buy a house or a condo in NYC (and by a house we also mean a townhouse as well as a single-family) property taxes will weigh heavily in your decision making.
 Here’s what you need to consider.

-Single family homes in NYC usually consist of townhouses, or in parts of Queens and Brooklyn, single family frame homes.
+Single-family homes in NYC usually consist of townhouses, or in parts of Queens and Brooklyn, single-family frame homes.
 Buying a condo in the current market can carry some distinct advantages over buying homes when it comes to taxes.
 The reason — one word —Abatement.

-In addition, if a residential condo is primary residence the “Cooperative and Condominium Property Tax Abatement” is a crucial source of savings.
+In addition, if a residential condo is a primary residence the “Cooperative and Condominium Property Tax Abatement” is a crucial source of savings.
 It reduces property taxes for apartment owners all over the city.
 The owner must meet the requirements but with abatements offered between 17.5% to 28.1%, the savings can be significant.

 When a house can be a good deal

-If you are buying a multi family property — say a duplex or triplex — and plan to live in one unit, your taxes will certainly be higher than if you were buying a single family house or a condo.
+If you are buying a multi-family property — say a duplex or triplex — and plan to live in one unit, your taxes will certainly be higher than if you were buying a single-family house or a condo.
 However, the calculation you will have to make is whether your rental income will offset your taxes.
-If so, a multi unit property may work for you.
+If so, a multi-unit property may work for you.